carpentries-incubator/gap-lesson/episodes/01-command-line.md

 Let's now copy the following input from the first example of the GAP Reference manual Chapter on groups.
 It shows how to create permutations, and assign values to variables.
 This is `Reference: Groups`.
-You can select it by writing `?11`, where you replace `11` with whatever number appears before `Reference Groups` on your machine.
+You can select it by writing `?11`, where you replace `11` with whatever number appears before `Reference: Groups` on your machine.

 If you are viewing the GAP documentation in a terminal, you might find it helpful to open two copies of GAP, one for reading documentation and one for writing code!